Using QR Code Inventory Management and Asset Tracking

 Configurable QR Codes

 On top of storing more information, QR codes are more flexible than most barcode labels.
-Just like a standard barcode, you can configure your QR codes’ size, shape, or density so you can fit them on items that are more difficult to tag.
+Just like a standard barcode, you can configure your QR codes.
+Users can determine their size, shape, or density so you can fit them on items that are more difficult to tag.

-This means, if you’re able to find a legible density for the QR code, you can fit more information on smaller or larger items than you ever could with a traditional barcode.
-The only limitation in this regard is that the information will always be unclassified, rather than pulled from a database like barcodes.
+QR codes provide incredible utility when you’re able to find a legible density.
+You can fit more information on smaller or larger items than you ever could with a traditional barcode.
+The only limitation is that the information will always be unclassified.
+This is opposed to being pulled from a database like barcodes.

 Easier to Scan Codes

-Another advantage of using QR code inventory management or asset tracking is that QR codes are easy to scan, thanks to their error tolerance.
-In most cases, QR codes can still be read even if damaged or not stuck on boxes flat.
+Another advantage of using QR code inventory management or asset tracking is that QR codes are easy to scan.
+This is due to their error tolerance.
+In most cases, QR code readers can still read even labels that are damaged or not stuck on boxes flat.

-See how Our Inventory System and Asset Tracking can work for you!
+See how Our Inventory System and Asset Tracking can help your business today.

 Schedule a free demo to see how our System can transform your organization.